advanced-security/codeql-development-toolkit/README.md

 # Installation

 You can install QLT by grabbing a release on the releases page.
-We currently ship builds for Linux x86_64.
+We currently ship builds for Linux x86_64 and MacOS.
 There are no dependencies to install.
 Just unpack the bundle and run the binary `qlt` in the unpacked directory.

 # General Command Structure